0culist/quiz-2/memo.md

 - For each function (`funcA`, `funcB`, `funcC`), I've created a derived class that overrides the `play()` method.
 - A `std::map` is used to associate the user's choice with a unique pointer to a `Function` object.
 - Based on the user's input, the corresponding function's `play()` method is called.

-This approach keeps your code flexible and allows you to extend it easily with additional functions in the future.
-Give it a try and let me know if you need further assistance!